joshuawillis910/Data-Science-Portfolio/README.md

 <p>👨‍💻 <a href="https://github.com/joshuawillis910/Portfolio/tree/main/ReCell%20Project">ReCell Analysis</a> </p>
 <ul>
-    <li style="margin-left: 20px;">This project involved the analysis of a customers data.
-FoodHub is a food delivery service that has collected data on customer orders and wants to analyze this data to understand the demand for different restaurants.
-Key skills applied included requirements gathering, python, data sience and visualization, and emphasizing on specific business needs.
+    <li style="margin-left: 20px;">This project involved analyzing used cell phone data for ReCell, a company specializing in the resale of mobile devices.
+The objective was to understand the factors affecting the resale value of these devices.
+Key skills applied in this project included data analysis, machine learning, and statistical modeling, with a focus on addressing specific business queries through data-driven insights.
     </li>
 </ul>
 <ul>
-    <li style="margin-left: 20px;">In this role, my responsibilities were in a Data Analyst role and encompassed understanding operational needs.
-This included the cleaning of data, the analysis in various data science uses cases, and the clear presentation of the findings.</li>
+    <li style="margin-left: 20px;">In my role as a Data Scientist, my responsibilities encompassed a comprehensive understanding of ReCell's operational needs.
+This included rigorous data cleaning, performing exploratory data analysis to uncover trends and patterns, and applying supervised machine learning techniques to predict used cell phone prices.
+The role also involved effectively communicating these findings, ensuring that the insights derived were both accessible and actionable for strategic business decisions.</li>
 </ul>

 <p>👨‍💻 <a href="FoodHub Analysis">FoodHub Analysis</a> </p>